rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-azure.md

 ### Deployment of an NIDS appliance infrastructure

-To enable visibility of your Azure network we deploy NIDS appliances into each distinct network environment.
+To enable visibility of your Azure network, we deploy NIDS appliances into each distinct network environment.

 #### NIDS appliance platform requirements

-At this time the Rackspace Azure and PDR support teams deploy, manage and monitor your NIDS appliances.
+At this time, the Rackspace Azure and PDR support teams deploy, manage, and monitor your NIDS appliances.
 Our current NIDS appliances are provide by the Alert Logic&reg; Threat Manger&trade; offering.
-Rackspace PDR requires the following platform requirements:
+Rackspace PDR has the following platform requirements:

-- Be a Rackspace Azure customer
+- Be a Rackspace Azure customer.
-- An NIDS appliance for each routable network segment (appliance needs to be reachable by agents and visa versa)
+- Have an NIDS appliance for each routable network segment (appliance needs to be reachable by agents and visa versa).
-- Egress and Ingress firewall rules (NSGs) as defined in [Rackspace PDR Threat Manager Network Requirements](/how-to/rackspace-pdr-nids-networking/)
+- Set up egress and ingress firewall rules (NSGs) as defined in [Rackspace PDR Threat Manager Network Requirements](/how-to/rackspace-pdr-nids-networking/).

 #### Secure Socket Layer (SSL) appliance end-to-end decryption

 Many appliactions terminate SSL and Transport Layer Security (TLS) at the network edge with a load-balancer or web application firewall.
-If your application uses end-to-end encryption see the [Rackspace PDR SSL Decryption Guide](/how-to/rackspace-pdr-ssl-decryption/).
+If your application uses end-to-end encryption, see the [Rackspace PDR SSL Decryption Guide](/how-to/rackspace-pdr-ssl-decryption/).

 ### Deployment of vendor agents